ben-truong-0324/flood_nfip/README.md

-# Kaggle Housing ML Project
+# Flood NFIP Insurance Prediction Project

-This project leverages machine learning models to predict housing prices based on the Kaggle House Prices: Advanced Regression Techniques dataset.
-We explore a variety of techniques, including decision trees, bagging, and boosting, to predict home prices in Ames, Iowa, using the provided explanatory variables.
-This project covers data preprocessing, model training, evaluation, and result visualization.
+This project leverages machine learning models to predict flood risk and insurance premiums based on the National Flood Insurance Program (NFIP) data.
+We explore a variety of techniques, including decision trees, bagging, and boosting, to predict the flood risk and associated insurance premiums for properties based on historical and geographical data.

 ## Project Overview

-Data is retrieved from https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data In this competition, participants are tasked with predicting the final sale price of homes in Ames, Iowa, based on 79 explanatory variables.
-These variables cover almost every aspect of residential homes, from architectural features to neighborhood characteristics.
-The goal is to develop models that can predict home prices accurately using regression techniques.
+Data is retrieved from [NFIP Data Source](https://www.fema.gov/openfema-data-page/fima-nfip-redacted-claims-v2).
+In this project, we aim to predict flood risk and the corresponding insurance premiums using the provided NFIP dataset.
+This dataset includes multiple features such as property characteristics, flood zone designations, historical flood events, and policy information.
+Our goal is to develop models that can predict flood risk and premiums accurately using various regression and classification techniques.

 ## Installation and Setup